Pixplicity/beginners-workshop/lesson5/README.md

 }
 ```

+Note that you will need to take a similar approach for providing the sound resource as what has been done for you with image resources.

 > A more convenient approach is to use Jake Wharton's ContractFragment (see [this Gist](https://gist.github.com/JakeWharton/2621173)) which takes care of all the casting and extend your fragments from that class.

 That's it!
 Take your project for a spin!